allemago/allemago/README.md

 └─$ whoami

 + Cybersecurity student at École 42 Paris.
++
-+ Currently looking for a 4-to-6-month internship or a 2-year apprenticeship,
++ Currently looking for :
++ a 4-to-6-month internship
++ or a 2-year apprenticeship,
++
-+ aiming to gain hands-on, real-world experience.
++ Aiming to gain hands-on, real-world experience.
 ```

 <br>